TechAbility Conference 2021

 With this year’s conference focussing on learners and service users, we are delighted to welcome Julie Eshleman as our keynote speaker.
 Julie is currently researching what disabled people want from their technology.
 She is proposing a framework of principles that describe the role of technology for disabled people in care settings, to help organisations facilitate and support meaningful technology use.
 With a focus on technology as a tool for independence and autonomy, and in asking what disabled people want from it, Julie’s session will be interactive, inviting attendees to share their thoughts on the proposed framework.

 The voices of learners and service users are critical to Julie’s research, so please encourage all who may have an opinion on what they want from technology to attend this session and obviously they are welcome for the whole conference.
+You can start the conversation right now by contributing to the Jamboard on Meaningful Tools for Control and Choice.

 Workshops and Presentations